 Norwich Historical Society

 The Norwich Historical Society ensures the rich history of Norwich continues to be preserved, protected, and promoted!
-The Norwich Historical Society is the lead agency of the Norwich Heritage Groups Consortium which consists of 15 non-profits focused on promoting heritage tourism in Norwich.
-You could also add, the Norwich Historical Society assists in running the Norwich Heritage and Regional Visitors’ Center.
-You can contact them through an email located on their website at www.norwichhistoricalsociety.org or by calling them at 860-886-1776.
+The Norwich Historical Society is the lead agency of the Norwich Heritage Groups which consists of 15 non-profits focused on promoting heritage tourism in Norwich.
+The Norwich Historical Society assists in running the Norwich Heritage & Regional Visitors’ Center.

 Old Lyme Historical Society